Gjum/Synapse/README.md

 ## Usage

-- Install [LiteLoader][liteloader]
+- Install [LiteLoader][liteloader] and optionally Forge (for JourneyMap).
+They can work together, for example versions `LiteLoader 1.12.2-SNAPSHOT` and `Forge 14.23.5.2854`
 - Download [`Synapse-*.litemod`][latest-build] and put it into `.minecraft\mods\1.12.2` folder.
 Start Minecraft.
 - Set up the mod's keyboard shortcuts in the Minecraft keyboard settings.
-- Configuration: either press the "Open GUI" keybind if you configured it; or: press Escape, open the "LiteLoader chicken" tab on the top right, select `Synapse` from the list, select `Settings...` on the bottom.
+- Configuration: press the "Open settings GUI" keybind that you just assigned, then press "Settings" at the top left.

 [liteloader]: https://www.liteloader.com/download#snapshot_11220
 [latest-build]: https://github.com/Gjum/Synapse/releases/latest